fluorescente/fluorescente.github.io/new/_posts/2021-07-23-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Jekyll2!"
 date:   2021-06-11 16:15:53 -0500
 categories: jekyll update
-tags: blog-gallery
+tags: ['blog-gallery','post']
 excerpt: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 image: "/assets/images/posts/angela-davis-01.jpg"
 author: Alejandro Narváez Isaza
+permalink: /post2/
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.